ghoshp83/FileWatcher/README.md

 1. Please install Java package 1.7.x.x in production/test environment.
 2. Set JAVA_HOME and PATH according to java installation directory.
 Verify using java –version command.
 It should show java version as 1.7.x.x
-3. Take ‘FileWatcher.tar’ from the source environment to production/test environment.
+3. Take ‘FileWatcher.tar’ from this github repository to production/test environment.
 4. Create a directory named ‘FileWatcher’ and place ‘FileWatcher.tar’ inside it.
 5. Unzip ‘FileWatcher.tar’ using below command –
 tar –xvf FileWatcher.tar